GabeScott/standard-works-vault/General Conference/1973 April - Salvation Comes through the Church.md

 Listen to the Lord’s words:

-“And they who are of the High Priesthood, whose names are not found written in the book of the law, or that are found to have apostatized, or to have been cut off from the church, as well as the lesser priesthood, or the members, in that day shall not find an inheritance among the Saints of the Most High.”
-(D&C 85:11.)
+“And they who are of the High Priesthood, whose names are not found written in the book of the law, or that are found to have apostatized, or to have been cut off from the church, as well as the lesser priesthood, or the members, in that day shall not find an inheritance among the Saints of the Most High.” ([[D&C 85.11|D&C 85:11]].)

 But cultists are not the only ones who are excommunicated from the Church.
 There are those who are cut off for moral transgressions and other infractions of the Lord’s rules of behavior.
 They too should ponder this scripture most carefully.